 Home to the famed Caso de Campo resort, La Romana as a town has much to recommend it all on its own.
 Each of the area's villages has a unique set-up that is reminiscent of a time in history or a country in Europe and great for exploring, there are two casinos at the resorts, and the natural attractions make it easy to spend your days outdoors.
 Of course, you can't overlook the beaches, which are what caused this area to become such a popular destination in the first place.

-You'll find a good group of beaches to choose from in the area.
-You can click on the name of the beach to read a detailed article concerning that individual beach.
+You'll discover a small variety of beaches to consider in the area.
+Click on the name of each beach to read a detailed article concerning that specific beach.

 Dominicus Beach: Avenida Eladia leads right to the beach where there is a free parking lot.

-Do you want to enjoy more of your vacation outdoors?
-You may be happy to learn the area has two interesting nature preserves available.
+Do you hope to spend more of your vacation time outside?
+You might be pleased to know the area has a couple of nature preserves available.

 |Isla Catalina National Park||Nature Sanctuary/Wildlife Reserve||5.3 mi.
 South of Central La Romana||Hispaniola|

-Visitors can also experience a park in La Romana.
+Vacationers can also visit the local park in La Romana.

 |Park||2.1 mi.
 East-Southeast of Central La Romana||Hispaniola|

-Casino Dominicus has a restaurant, so you can eat before or after you try your luck.
+If you enjoy the simplicity of playing the slots, you should check out Casino Dominicus.
 The 45,000 square foot gaming floor at Casino Dominicus is truly something to behold.
 Since 2007, this casino has been providing night time entertainment to the five surrounding hotels and guests who come in from even further away.

-Check out this table to read more about gaming venues in La Romana.
+Take some time to look through the following table to learn more about gaming choices in La Romana.

 |Casino Diamante Dominicus||--||(809) 833-0574||12.6 mi.
 East-Southeast of Central La Romana|